 Views over Fife

 Pittenweem is a picture postcard harbour town on the East Neuk coast of Fife.
-It’s remarkable because it’s the only village to retain its fishing culture and tradition.
+It’s remarkable because it’s the only place to retain its fishing culture and tradition.
 Translated, Pittenweem means ‘place of the cave’ and refers to St Fillan’s Cave found on Cove Wynd.
 The village is just a short drive away from the historical and cultured city of Edinburgh and 40 minutes from St Andrews.

 Take a boat trip off-shore 6 miles to the Isle of May which is thriving with puffins and other seabirds.
 Managed and owned by Scottish Natural Heritage, see for yourself why the island is nicknamed the ‘Jewel of the Forth’.

 The white house with red roofs are characteristic of Pittenweem illustrating the local East Neuk building styles and methods that were influenced by having a shared trade route with European low land countries like the Netherlands and Belgium.
 The ships from these countries brought the red pantiles along as ballast, but the eagle-eyed locals soon appropriated them for the town’s roofs.
-Nowadays, Pittenweem is recognised as one of Scotland’s best-preserved and loved historic buildings.
+Nowadays, Pittenweem is recognised as one of Scotland’s best-preserved and loved historic towns.
 Saint Andrews Castle ruins

 As you’d expect in such attractive surroundings there are quite a few places of historical interest in and around Pittenweem to include on your holiday itinerary.
 The Church of Scotland is worth a look because it’s where the local imprisoned accused ‘witches’ during the 17th and 18th century.
 Also go to the aforementioned cave/converted chapel called St Fillan’s.
 The cave can be accessed with a key kept at the Cocoa Tree Café on the High Street.